 5. Medical Waste, Needles, and drug baggies- The Mayor’s Office of Neighborhood Services assisted us by bringing in teams and equipment to remove several truckloads of trash, human feces, drug needles, other paraphernalia, homeless bedding, and more.
 They also cut back an incredible amount of overgrowth of plants and trees that blocked usage of the sidewalks on Grays Ferry and 32nd streets from Grays Ferry to Wharton Streets.

 6. Finished mural and Cleanup of Park- When we went door to door asking for neighbor involvement and assistance in naming the park, there was much talk of a negative history of the neighborhood.
-Beautifying the wall with a “named” mural, a Native American medicine wheel (celebrating all peoples’ healing, directions, and ages), and peace and universal life spiral symbols established the lot as “Peace Park”.
+Beautifying the wall with a “named” mural, an Indigenous People in the Americas medicine wheel (celebrating all peoples’ healing, directions, and ages), and peace and universal life spiral symbols established the lot as “Peace Park”.
 Clearing the area of signs of drug dealing and homelessness and replacing it with safe outdoor green space provides a message of hope to ten youth living on this block.

 7. Getting the City Involved- By Art Sphere’s invitation, the city also cleared another abandoned, overgrown, and trash filled lot across from “Peace Park” on 32nd Streets.
 Graffiti was removed on one brick building and graffiti was covered on the corner fencing traveling west on south side of Grays Ferry from 32nd.